cedar-policy/rfcs/text/0008-partial-schema-validation.md

 ```

 We can now typecheck the policy under the assumption that `access_level` is a `String`,
-so the partial schema validator will report an error,
+so the partial schema validator will report an error -
 this time for the left `>` operand.
 Including `"additionalAttributes": true` in the schema informs the validator that the listed attributes are still incomplete,
 so an expression `principal.role == "Admin"` would still be accepted by the validator.